Helical Liquids in Semiconductors: Topological superconductivity in helical channels

 with the electron mass $m_e$, the parent pairing gap $\Delta_{\rm s}$, the momentum $\hbar {\bf K}$ and the Fermi wave vector $K_{F {\rm s}}$ of the superconductor.
 Also, the operator $\psi_{{\rm s}, \sigma}^\dagger$ creates a fermion with spin $\sigma$ in the superconductor.
 The tunneling between the superconductor and the helical modes is grasped by

 where we introduce the three-dimensional coordinate ${\bf X} \equiv (X,Y,Z)$ of the bulk superconductor and the tunnel amplitude $t^{\prime}_{n}$,

 with $d_{1} = d/2$ and $d_{2} = -d/2$.
 Here we work in the weak-pairing regime by assuming a weak tunnel coupling $t_{n}$, which does not strongly perturb the helical modes.
 We remark that a strong tunnel coupling might drastically affect the one-dimensional channels themselves.
-In the nonhelical case, it can lead to metallization in proximitized Rashba wires~\cite{Reeg:2018b}; for the helical case, the hinge channel of a HOTI can also be altered by strong pairing~\cite{Queiroz:2019}.
+In the nonhelical case, it can lead to metallization in proximitized Rashba wires~\cite{Reeg:2018b} or formation of a quantum dot in the nanowire~\cite{Awoga:2019}; for the helical case, the hinge channel of a HOTI can also be altered by strong pairing~\cite{Queiroz:2019}.

-Omitting the details given in~\cite{Hsu:2018}, in~\Fref{Fig:PhaseDiagram_HOTI2} we present the resulting phase diagrams obtained from \eref{Eq:H_dhel}, \eref{Eq:H_sc} and \eref{Eq:H_tun} for two different interchannel distances $d= 50~$nm and 100~nm.
+Omitting the details given in~\cite{Hsu:2018}, in~\Fref{Fig:PhaseDiagram_HOTI2} we present the resulting phase diagrams obtained from \eref{Eq:H_dhel}, \eref{Eq:H_sc} and \eref{Eq:H_tun} for two different interchannel distances $d= 50~$nm and 100~nm with the material parameters for Bi HOTI.
 The tunnel coupling enters the vertical axis through the parameter

 with the superconductor Fermi velocity $v_{F {\rm s}}=\hbar k_{F {\rm s}}/m_e$ and the modified Bessel function of the second kind $K_{0}$.
 The phase diagrams are consistent with the one obtained from the effective Hamiltonian in~\Fref{Fig:PhaseDiagram_HOTI}.
 Here, the blue region is the parameter regime where the renormalized couplings $\tilde{\Delta}_{\rm c}$ and $\tilde{\Delta}_{1}$ are both less than 0.1, corresponding to the gapless regime in~\Fref{Fig:PhaseDiagram_HOTI}.
 In addition to verifying the result from the effective Hamiltonian, the more elaborate calculation allows one to conclude that, for the interchannel separation $d$ of $O(100 ~{\rm nm})$ and superconducting coherence length $\xi_s$ of $ O(\mu {\rm m})$, one can find a fairly wide regime with Kramers pairs of MBS.
 This finding indicates that materials with a micrometer-long superconducting coherence length, such as aluminum, serve as a suitable proximity superconductor.